 1. Add Ad Server

-First things first, you will need to authenticate your local AD server which allows you later directly add that of your AD users or AD groups to use Splashtop service.
+First things first, you will need to bind your local AD server to Splashtop Gateway.
+Once added, you can easily add AD users or AD groups from Gateway web console.

 Please login Gateway Web Portal as team owner, go to Management -> Settings -> Authentication tab, and click Add AD Server:

 - Name: Fill up an AD Server name concatenated to the actual AD server of your organization.